Hours of operation

 This is the most important part of our preschool curriculum.
 One Bible story will be read each week.
 The teacher will tell the story and use props for visual aids.
 Then, as the week progresses the children will become more familiar with the story and will be able to tell the story themselves.
 Through these Bible stories the children will learn about their Savior, Jesus Christ, and their salvation through Him.
 If you are interested in learning more about what our church teaches, consider taking Christianity 101 which is a class our church regularly offers.
 To encourage parents to take Christianity 101 we offer a 10% discount on tuition for the entire year if one or both of the parents complete the course.

-Clean up/Recall Time (10:10 – 10:25) Recall brings closure to the sequence of planning, working and recalling.
+Clean-up and Recall Time (9:30 - 9:45) (2:30 - 2:45) Recall brings closure to the sequence of planning, working and recalling.
 Children reflect on, talk about, and/or show what they have done at work time.